Search: 82 results

 I and the Father are one.
 Then the Jews again took up stones to stone Him.

-[Then] the Jews again tried to arrest Him, but He escaped from their hands.
+Upon this the Jews again sought to arrest him; but he escaped their hands.

-upon which the Jews said, see how he loved him.
+So the Jews said, "See how much he loved him!"

 The band, therefore, and the captain, and the officers of the Jews, took hold on Jesus, and bound him,

-and brought him first of all to Annas (for Annas was the father-in-law of Caiaphas, who was high priest that year ??14 the Caiaphas who had advised the Jews that it was for their interests that one man should die for the people).
+and led him to Annas first.
+(For Annas was the Father-in-law of Caiaphas, who was the high priest that year??14 the Caiaphas who had advised the Jews that it was for their advantage that one man should die for the people.)

 Pilate, therefore, said to them, 'Take ye him -- ye -- and according to your law judge him;' the Jews, therefore, said to him, 'It is not lawful to us to put any one to death;'